Anadutra22/Projet-extension-chrome-/README.md

 ## About the Project

 Our aim is to make the web more accessible for all users.
+The extension performs a process known as Daltonization to help those with color vision deficiencies to be able to distinguish a range of detail they are typically not able to perceive.

 ### Built With:
 * JavaScript